Florida Legislative Investigation Committee: Attack on academic freedom

 The Johns Committee's investigators also interfered with academic freedom on state college campuses:

 Once in Tampa [at the University of South Florida], the committee singled out faculty for allegedly picking up on male students, scheduling speeches by "known communist sympathizers," teaching evolution as fact and assigning "obscene" books of "intellectual garbage" like the classic Catcher in the Rye. …Many deans objected to the committee's activities, and local editorials blasted the report as "a disgrace" and "a shameful document."
 USF suspended Sheldon N. Grebstein, assistant professor of English, after the Committee denounced him for handing out "indecent" reprints of literary criticism aimed at Beat writers.

-The Committee's review of the University of Southern Florida's curriculum condemned The Grapes of Wrath and Brave New World as "trashy and pornographic".
+The committee's review of the University of South Florida's curriculum condemned The Grapes of Wrath and Brave New World as "trashy and pornographic".
 It determined that some faculty members "were not qualified to teach" because they included the theory of evolution in biology classes.